 Fig.1.
 (A) The inset map with the red rectangle indicates the location of the study area in the United States, and the black dots on the map represent the lakes analysed.
 (B) The growing degree days from 1990 to 2021 for the lakes analysed.
-The coral line is based on the result of a linear regression between growth degree days and year.
+The orange line indicates a linear regression between growth degree days and year.
+In the boxplots, the solid line indicates the median, the box indicates the interquartile range (IQR; 25th to 75th percentiles), the whiskers indicate 1.5 times the IQR, and the points beyond the whiskers indicate outliers.
 (C) The fluctuations of the scaled mean of catch per unit effort (CPUE) of the eight species.
 The mean annual CPUE is calculated across all lakes where the abundance index is available.

+Comments:

+Panel A: Remove “Latitude” and “Longitude” axis titles; include “°N” and “°W” in axis labels; plot Canada; label states with abbreviations; make fill light grey (“grey90”) and make point color or size indicate the number of populations represented in that lake?
+Could make transparent or unfilled circles to show overlapping lakes

+Panel A inset: Remove grid lines; make lines thinner

+Panel B-C: Label years from 1990 to 2020 in intervals of 5

+Panel C: Plot grey dotted line at zero to indicate the average for each species

+Panel C: Remove “species” legend title or uppercase it; use “sentence case” for common names (e.g., “Black crappie”, “Northern pike”, etc.); would it be worth breaking into three panels for cold, cool, and warm water species?